BobGerman/Ignite24-Labs/LAB-441/instructions.md

 In a web browser:

-1. Navigate to the Product marketing SharePoint site
+1. In the address bar, type +++https://lodsprodmca.sharepoint.com/sites/productsupport/+++ and navigate to the Product support SharePoint site
-1. In the left hand menu, select Documents
+1. In the left hand menu, select **Documents** to view the documents
 1. Examine the documents contents

-Configure the Documents document library in the Product marketing SharePoint site as a source of grounding data in the declarative agent manifest.
+Configure the Documents document library in the Product support SharePoint site as a source of grounding data in the declarative agent manifest.

-TODO: CREATE SP SITE WHEN LICENCES ARE ADDED

 In Visual Studio Code: